gebbber/useTranslate/README.md

-# useLanguage - simple localization for React
+# useTranslate - simple localization for React

 ## Most Basic Use: